-Tina (td) grew up in Houston, devoting her time to hating primary school, watching re-runs of Gilligan’s Island, eating Blue Bell Ice Cream, and fantasising that her real life was elsewhere – which turned out to be true.
+Tina (td) grew up in Houston, devoting her time to hating primary school, watching re-runs of Gilligan’s Island, eating Blue Bell Ice Cream, and fantasizing that her real life was elsewhere – which turned out to be true.
 She spent her young adult life in New York City and now lives in the central highlands of Victoria, Australia with her husband, Robin, a British import of 1955 vintage.
-They own a business called Real World Interfaces, a business specializing in electronic musical instrument design, implementation, and modification.
+They own and operate Real World Interfaces, a business specializing in electronic musical instrument design, implementation, and modification.

-Professionally, Tina enjoyed a first career in the NYC book trade from the late 80s until the late 90s, and a second career as a Family Therapist until mid 2010.
-These days, she works as an electronics assistant to her husband, Robin, and writes short stories in her spare time.
-She is currently at work on a long, rambling, Gothic novel that may prove to be a never-ending story.
+Professionally, Tina enjoyed a first career in the NYC book trade from the late 80s until the late 90s, and a second career as a Family Therapist until mid-2010.
+These days, she works as Robin’s electronics assistant whilst dispensing treats and cuddles to their ginger cat, Ponyo.
+Tina enjoys writing short stories and novels and has been working for several years on a Gothic fantasy called The Grief Orchard.